 Monopoli: Port of History and Freedom

 Founded by the Messapians, Monopoli became a flourishing city under the Romans.
-During the Crusades, the port was a crucial strategic point, as evidenced by the Hospital of Jerusalem of the Knights of Malta.
+During the Crusades, the port was a crucial strategic point, as evidenced by the Gerosolimitano Hospital of the Knights of Malta.
 The castle fortified by Charles V in the 16th century testifies to the city's military and strategic importance.

 3. Castel del Monte and the Romanesque Cathedrals

-Castel del Monte: The Enigma of Frederick II
+Castel del Monte: Frederick II's Enigma

 Trani Cathedral: Queen of the Adriatic